Let us help you answer the question.

 Until I got help.”

-Number of people in Illinois who experience problem gambling, or who are at risk for problem gambling.
+Over 1 million people in Illinois experience problem gambling or are at risk for problem gambling.

 Gambling is common in Illinois, with many people playing their chances with the lottery, and others with video game terminals, casinos, or sports betting.
 But many people don’t understand that gambling, betting, and gaming may not be just a pastime, it can become a serious problem.